c-neto/carlosneto.dev/_sources/blog/2023/2023-11-19-systemd-override-parameters.md.txt

 An efficient shortcut to execute this action is through the `$ systemctl edit <UNIT-SERVICE-NAME>` command.

 This command creates a directory and file at `/etc/systemd/system/<UNIT-SERVICE-NAME>.service.d/override.conf`, opens your text editor for making the necessary changes, and upon closing it, automatically executes `$ systemctl daemon-reload` behind the scenes.
-The only additional step is to execute `$ systemctl restart UNIT-NAME` when necessary to apply the changes.
+The only additional step is to execute `$ systemctl restart <UNIT-SERVICE-NAME>` when necessary to apply the changes.

 ## Hands-On